Last Updated on November 9, 2022

 Before writing your career summary, re-read the job description to ensure you are showcasing yourself as the perfect candidate.
 Add keywords to your summary and make use of industry-specific adjectives to further show you are a worthy applicant.

-“Safety conscious and detail orientated Production Worker/Operator with six years of experience injection molding and extrusion (plastics) manufacturing processes in highly regulated environments such as medical device and pharmaceuticals.”
+“Safety conscious and detail orientated Production Worker with six years of experience injection molding and extrusion (plastics) manufacturing processes in highly regulated environments such as medical device and pharmaceuticals.”

 “Well tenured Machine Operator with seven years industrial experience in the mining and minerals environments operating, monitoring, and troubleshooting PLC machinery and equipment.
 Holds a 100% safety and zero machine malfunctioning record for the last nine months.
 Certified as a CNC Technician.”

 “Highly skilled Production Worker seeking seasonal employment at (insert company name).
 Achieved a 98,7% accuracy rating in the last 18 months and also adept at utilizing precision cutting, lathing and PLC machinery.
 Currently pursuing an advanced course in Micro-Vue.”